Lianga

-Lianga, officially the Municipality of Lianga (Surigaonon: Lungsod nan Lianga; Bayan ng Lianga), is a 4th class municipality in the province of Surigao del Sur, Philippines.
-According to the 2020 census, it has a population of 33,869 people.
+Lianga, officially the Municipality of Lianga (Surigaonon: Lungsod nan Lianga; Bayan ng Lianga), is a municipality in the province of Surigao del Sur, Philippines.
+According to the 2024 census, Lianga has a population of 34,213 people.

-Etymology and Legends
+Etymology and legends

-About a couple of centuries ago, along the bountiful bay facing the bluish sea of the Pacific Ocean was a place like those in fairy tales. the white beaches were traversed by two rivers, one in the south and the other in the north.
-A little distance from the shoreline, the landscape started to the rise until it reached its peak at the west which is one of the ranges of the enchanted Mount Diwata.
-The place was thickly forested, blanketed with big trees, varieties of wild flowers aerial plants and vines.
+A couple of centuries ago, along the bountiful bay facing the bluish sea of the Pacific Ocean, was a place like those in fairy tales.
+The white beaches were traversed by two rivers, one in the south and the other in the north.
+A little distance from the shoreline, the landscape started to rise until it reached its peak in the west, which is one of the ranges of the enchanted Mount Diwata.
+The place was thickly forested, blanketed with big trees, varieties of wild flowers, aerial plants, and vines.
 On the ground, wild animals of different species roam around the area.
-White colorful birds and other winged creatures flit from tree to tree.
-Nature's Music like chirping of birds, humming of bees and other wood land insects intermingling with the sound of roaring waves could be heard from the distance.
-This truly translates the feeling of being born free with nature. the place was breathtaking to behold.
-Indeed, it was Paradise where nature remained undisturbed.
+White, colorful birds and other winged creatures flit from tree to tree.
+Nature's music, like the chirping of birds, the humming of bees, and other wood-land insects intermingling with the sound of roaring waves, could be heard from a distance.
+This truly translates to the feeling of being born free in nature.
+The place was breathtaking to behold.
+Indeed, it was paradise where nature remained undisturbed.